-We’re delighted with the strong support that we get from business and organisations across the whole community, within Orkney and further afield.
-We’re expanding this section of the site to tell you more about them all and to give a picture of the world of business and development in the north.
+We’re delighted with the strong support that we get from businesses and organisations across the whole community, within Orkney and further afield.
+We mention at times their names or logos, and would like to take the opportunity on this page of providing some more about their background.

 Orkney Islands Council has been a core supporter of the Festival since its very first days in 1991.
 The Council provides funding and support in many ways, with staff in various departments making a big effort to help with schools links, licensing arrangements, street closures, publicity, communication links, Family Day activities – in fact just about every department of the Council is involved, coming up with support, ideas and solutions.